ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

    Note: I followed Corey Schafer ([His YouTube Channel](https://www.youtube.com/c/Coreyms)) to write this project.

-   The source code can be found at this [GitHub repository](https://github.com/ShaoxiongYuan/project/tree/master/Flask_Blog).
+   The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/Flask_Blog.zip).

    I have also deployed it to the Internet following Corey's tutorials.
 The link to the blog website is https://www.myflaskblog.xyz.

 3. **Comment System Using "Waterfall Loading" (probably?)
 Using Flask**

-   The source code can be found at this [GitHub repository](https://github.com/ShaoxiongYuan/project/tree/master/comment).
+   The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/comment.zip).

 4. **An Online Shopping Website Using Django**

-   The source code can be found at this [GitHub repository](https://github.com/ShaoxiongYuan/project/tree/master/dadashop12).
+   The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop12.zip).

    This project also uses Nginx to handle static requests such as html templates, css files, and js files.
 To download nginx, visit [this link](http://nginx.org/en/download.html).
 The configuration file canbe found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/nginx.conf).
 The static files can be found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop.zip)